Ravenbrook/mps/plan.rst

 Version 1.118
 .............

-Migration from Perforce to Git:
+`Migrate the MPS from Perforce to Git <https://github.com/orgs/Ravenbrook/projects/1>`_:

 * `GitHub issue #125 <https://github.com/Ravenbrook/mps/issues/125>`_
   (Version and release procedures use Perforce).
 This will be the first version created and managed in Git, and the first release from a Git version.

-Bring Configura forward from version 1.115:
+`Bring Configura forward from version 1.115 <https://github.com/orgs/Ravenbrook/projects/2>`_:

 * `GitHub issue #110 <https://github.com/Ravenbrook/mps/issues/110>`_
   (Ravenbrook MPS sources are out of sync with Configura's sources).